I’ve Been Accused

 Steps to Take

 If you have concerns about the investigation and adjudication process, you may speak with the Title IX Coordinator, who will respond to your questions.
 In addition, you may want to have an adviser accompany you to your meetings with the investigators and adjudicators.
-If you would like help identifying an adviser, The Title IX Team at Stephens has specially trained members of the faculty and staff to serve as process advisers for respondents.
+If you would like help identifying an adviser, The Equity Grievance Pool at Stephens has specially trained members of the faculty and staff to serve as process advisers for respondents.
 You may elect to involve legal counsel as an adviser, but they are not permitted to act in a legal capacity during interviews and other meetings that the College has with persons involved.

 Respondents will be interviewed and will have the opportunity to fully describe their experience to the coordinator and investigators.
 If there is evidence to establish that you have been falsely accused, that will be considered as part of the investigation.